yousefbh1/Project_Demos/Thread Library/INFO.md

-Sure!
-Here's a clean, professional `INFO.md`-style write-up that explains the main features of your thread library project, based on the headers you shared:

----

 # Cooperative Thread Library

 This project implements a cooperative user-level threading library in C++, built on top of `ucontext.h`.
 It provides lightweight thread management, mutual exclusion via mutexes, and coordination between threads using condition variables.

 The library is designed to simulate multithreaded execution without relying on kernel threads, giving fine-grained control over scheduling, synchronization, and context switching.

----

 ## Thread Management (`thread.h`)